sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 Because of the iframe technology used to create the signup form, the form dynamically updates on the page or pages where you have the form embedded anytime you edit a form and click **Save & Apply**.

 </call-out>

-### Share Code to make your form accessible

-To make your form accessible to new contacts, you can either send them a link hosted by Twilio SendGrid or you can embed code on your website that displays your form as an iframe.

-_To share the code for your signup form:_

-1. Navigate to the signup form you want to share or embed.
-1. Click the action menu and select **Share Code**.
-1. On the _Integrate Form_ modal, copy either the Landing Page or Direct Embed link.

-   - The Landing Page link can be pasted anywhere, including in an email or on a social media site.
-   - The Direct Embed code can be pasted to the HTML of your website wherever you’d like the form to display.

-You can also find the options to share the signup form in the form editor by clicking **Share Code** in the top-right corner of the editor.

 ## Manage Contacts